Ghost Towns In Colorado

 Before Colorado became a state, it was included as part of the New Mexico, Utah, Nebraska, and Kansas territories.
-In 1859, a provisional government was established, and the area of present-day Colorado was known as the Territory of Jefferson.
+In 1859, a provisional government was established, and present-day Colorado was known as the Territory of Jefferson.

 Two years later, in 1861, the significant increase in population due to the Colorado Gold Rush turned the Territory of Jefferson into the Territory of Colorado.
 On August 1st, 1876, President Ulysses S. Grant signed Colorado into statehood as the 38th state of the Union.

 There are over 1,500 deserted settlements and ghost towns in Colorado.
-Only 640 of those ghost towns are estimated to still have visible remains.
+Only 640 of those ghost towns are estimated to have visible remains still.
 Dearfield, Ashcroft, Alta, Independence, Hancock, and Crystal are some of the most visited sites.

 The Pike’s Peak Gold Rush heavily struck the rise of Colorado’s mountain towns in the late nineteenth century.
 The gold rush attracted an estimated 100,000 gold prospectors to participate in one of American history’s most significant gold rush eras.
 However, these once prosperous cities quickly faded to dust, leaving the area abandoned as politics and nature shifted.